DavesCodeMusings/thimble/README.md

 ## What pitfalls do I need to be aware of?
 Using the example main.py assumes that networking is already configured by a boot.py that you supply.
 Thimble won't work without it.
 If you need help with wifi connections, see my example under [lolin32oled](https://github.com/DavesCodeMusings/esp/tree/main/lolin32oled)

-Thimble is in the early phases of development and may crash from time to time.
-If it does, add a Github issue and I'll see if I can fix it.
+Thimble is in the early phases of development and may have a few bugs lurking.
+If you find one, add a Github issue and I'll see if I can fix it.

 ## Will it run on Microcontroller X?
 Code is being developed and tested using a Wemos D1 Mini (ESP8266, 4M Flash) clone with MicroPython 1.19.1.
 Occasionally, I will run it on a Wemos LOLIN32 (ESP32) clone.
 It may or may not work with other devices.